sudheermuthyala/AzureDevOps/README.md

 stages:
 - stage-1: 'Build or Standard jobs'
   jobs:
-    - job1: ## for Buld jobs we can define job
+    - job1: ## for Buld jobs we can define job hear it is a bui
       steps:
       - step-1:
         - task-1: